Hawaiʻi Belt Road: Route 19

 The highway negotiates three sharp curves: Maulua (mile 22), Laupāhoehoe (mile 26) and Kaʻawaliʻi (mile 28).
 Maulua Gulch has a small waterfall emptying into the ocean (visible from the Hilo side by looking across the gulch) and another in the back part of the gorge near the base of the radio tower.
 Also, an abandoned railroad tunnel is sometimes visible from the Hāmākua side.
 The Laupāhoehoe Railroad Museum is located on the “mauka” side past mile 25.
 On the other side of Laupāhoehoe Gulch, an access road leads down to Laupāhoehoe Point Beach Park where the victims of the 1946 “April Fool’s Day” tsunami are memorialized.
-Past Kaawalii Gulch lie the much-welcomed passing lanes as Highway 19 goes by the old sugarmill town of Oōkala.

 The Hāmākua District begins on the opposite side of Kaʻula Bridge (mile 30).
 Highway speeds are now the norm but caution must be observed when crossing the narrow “Curved Bridge” near mile 32.
 This bridge was replaced in May 2010 by a new bridge with less curvature.
-Hamlets with names like Kūkaʻiau, Paʻauilo, Kalōpā and Pāʻauhau were once homes for sugar plantation workers from places like the Philippines, China and Japan.
+Hamlets with names like Kūkaʻiau, Paʻauilo, Kalōpā and Pāʻauhau were once homes for sugar plantation workers from countries like the Philippines, China and Japan.

 Māmane Street (Route 240, mile 42) spurs off to the right to become the main street of Honokaʻa before providing access to Waipiʻo Valley.
 Old Māmalahoa Highway branches uphill to wind through rugged hills of Āhualoa and is a scenic but slower route to Waimea.
 Meanwhile, Hawaiʻi Belt Road makes its way through fog-shrouded eucalyptus stands.

 The Old Māmalahoa Highway rejoins Route 19 near mile 52 where they cross into South Kohala District.
 Now again called Māmalahoa Highway, Route 19 continues into the town of Waimea (known as Kamuela by the Post Office), the headquarters for Parker Ranch and the heart of paniolo (Hawaiian cowboy) country.

 At mile 57, the route turns right onto Lindsey Road (see Route 190).
 One block down, Route 19 spurs left onto Kawaihae Road, past a row of restaurants and before starting downhill towards the coast.
 Just beyond mile 59 is a “Y” junction with Kohala Mountain Road (Route 250) in front of Hawaiʻi Preparatory Academy.

 Queen Kaʻahumanu Highway begins at the "T" intersection with Akoni Pule Highway (Route 270) past mile 67 outside Kawaihae.
 Completed in 1975, “The Queen K” connects the resort properties of Mauna Kea Beach (mile 68), Mauna Lani (mile 73), Waikōloa Beach (mile 76) and Kaʻūpūlehu (mile 87) with the Keāhole-Kona International Airport (mile 83) and the town of Kailua-Kona.
 Some beaches include Hāpuna, Holoholokai, ʻAnaehoʻomalu, Makalawena, Kekaha Kai State Park and Kaloko-Honokōhau.